TOMATOFQY/SourcetrailGolangIndexer/README.md

 ## Description

-> **Updated at 2022.3.10**
-> After finished runnable version of this extension at the April of 2021, I found he master branch of this project has been archived, so I cannot make a pull request.
-And since it had been archived, there will not be any progress on the project anymore.
->
-> If you are interested in this extension and found it lacks a CMakefiles.txt for Golang, you can just copy CMakefiles.txt from the official repository cand replace the language name by Golang, like Python => Golang.
-There is no big change in this part so actually it won't be a big deal.
->
-> Plus, there are more heuristic project today like goplantuml which act similar function but has standard plantuml output.
-Those projects may be the one you are looking for at this point.

-The SourcetrailGolangIndexer is a Sourcetrail language extension supply Golang support to Sourcetrail.

-Currently, this project is still in a very early state, but by using this you can already build correct Call Graph on your Golang project.
+The SourcetrailGolangIndexer is a language extension for Sourcetrail that provides support for Golang.
+Although this project is still in its early stages, it allows you to generate an accurate call graph for your Golang project.
 ## Setup

-> It could only be excuted on linux now (exactly, Debian), the whole bindings will be published very soon then you can recompile the bindings on your platform.
+Currently, the SourcetrailGolangIndexer can only be executed on Linux, specifically Debian.
+However, the complete bindings will be released soon, which will allow you to recompile them on your platform.

-Just check `run.sh` or run it directly.
-This project absolutely depends on native tools supported by golang.org without third-party dependency.
+To run the SourcetrailGolangIndexer, you can either check the `run.sh` script or execute it directly.
+It's worth noting that this project relies solely on native tools supported by golang.org and doesn't have any third-party dependencies.

-After executing `runs.sh`, you should have this:
+Once you have executed the `run.sh` script, you should have the following:

 ![](./img/example.png)

-For usage of Sourcetrail, please check its official website.
+For information on how to use Sourcetrail, please refer to its official website.

 ## TOOD

 - Add support for class hierachy.

+## WARNING

+As of March 10th, 2022, I have completed a runnable version of this extension, which was finalized in April 2021.
+However, I discovered that the master branch of the project has since been archived, meaning I cannot make a pull request.
+Unfortunately, this also means that there will be no further progress on the project.

+If you're interested in this extension and find that it lacks a CMakeFiles.txt for Golang, you can simply copy the CMakeFiles.txt from the official repository and replace the language name with Golang (e.g. Python => Golang).
+Since this part hasn't changed much, it shouldn't be a big issue.

+Additionally, there are other heuristic projects like goplantuml that perform similar functions, but with standard plantuml output.
+You may find these projects to be more suitable for your needs.